QubesOS/qubes-core-admin-client/doc/manpages/qvm-prefs.rst

 template
     Property type: VM

-    TemplateVM on which VM base.
+    TemplateVM on which VM is based.
 It can be changed only when VM isn't running.

 vcpus
     Accepted values: no of CPUs